nobl9/terraform-n9-export-aws/README.md

 terraform destroy
 ```

-The configuration of DataExport should be deleted in N9App too.
+Object created in Nobl9 App - `DataExport` should be deleted too.